survivejs/react-book/deploying-applications.md

 If you are developing a simple application, or a demo, you can get away with a single bundle.
 It will contain all the JavaScript your app needs to run.
 In addition it will contain assets needed by your app including CSS, fonts and even images.
 As a result the loading time will be higher.
 Sometimes simple is beautiful, though.

 The gotcha with this approach is that the generated bundle can be quite big.
-In addition if you make any changes to it, you will force your users to reload everything.
+In addition if you make any changes to it, you will force your users to download everything again.
 We cannot leverage any form of caching effectively.
 That said, it’s a viable approach in the simplest of cases.

 Given the following project file structure: